-As the foundations for the whole system, the underlying 'institutions' are important, even though they might not be amenable to major change in the short term.
-Despite this, it is important to be honest and clear-eyed about them, but then turn to how to proceed in the circumstances, given the challenges - or perhaps even the opportunities - which they provide.
+As the foundations for the whole System, the underlying 'institutions' are important, even though they might not be amenable to major change in the short term.
+Despite this, it is important to be honest and clear-eyed about them, but then turn to how to proceed in the circumstances, given the challenges - or opportunities - they provide.